SonyaMoisset/Pluralsight_Training/README.md

 - Fixing Common JavaScript Bugs by Elijah Manor
 - Rapid JavaScript Training by Mark Zamoyta
 - JavaScript: Advanced Fundamentals to jQuery & Pure DOM Scripting by Justin Meyer and Alexis Abril
+- Large Scale JavaScript on Client and Server by Shawn Wildermuth
 - Modern, Modular JavaScript with SystemJS and jspm by Wes Higbee
 - JavaScript Build Automation With Gulp.js by John Papa
 - RequireJS: JavaScript Dependency Injection and Module Loading by Jeff Valore